electrode-io/electrode-native/docs/platform-parts/cauldron.md

 * While Git offers many benefits compared to a large database system, developers who are familiar with Git repositories are also familiar with the Git repository workflow--which doesn't match the workflow when working with a cauldron repository.
 For example, developers working in a Git repository might be tempted to fork, branch, and issue pull requests for a cauldron.
 Doing so will result in compatibility check failures.

-* A Cauldron can only be updated using the ERN CLI commands.
+* A Cauldron can only be updated using the Electrode Native CLI commands.
 You should not update the Cauldron 'manually'.
-If you update a cauldron manually, you bypass all compatibility checks performed by Electrode React Native and you risk desynchronizing the container version and the yarn locks.
+If you update a cauldron manually, you bypass all compatibility checks performed by Electrode Native and you risk desynchronizing the container version and the yarn locks.

-Note: Open a support ticket if you aren't able to update information in the cauldron using the ERN CLI commands.
+Note: Open a support ticket if you aren't able to update information in the cauldron using the Electrode Native CLI commands.
 It's possible that an existing command can be updated or a new command may be issued.

 ### Related commands